 Matt: Could we then expect that because this mind is outside of the simulation and outside of our minds, that any contact we would have or any revelation that we would have from him (I'll use the male pronoun) would be because of his choice and not ours?

 Brotha: Or "their" choice.

-Matt: Let me try and say it again.
-Any communication or revelation from this absolute mind would be by his choice, not ours.
+Matt: Let me try to say it again.
+Any communication or revelation from this absolute mind would be by his choice--not ours.
 It would be a self-revelation.
 Okay?

 Matt: Does that sound reasonable?

 Matt: About this.
 Any revelation that comes from this being would be authoritative.

 Brotha: Humm.
 I’m here

 Matt: Everything that you've been saying going step-by-step fits completely into the hypothesis or theory of simulation hypothesis.
 You and I probably have more in agreement that all the skeptics out there . . . you know, zero--nothing than something.
 I mean you're going through the steps with me, but you're probably on the same page with me.
 The only time we hit a fork in the road is when we get into doctrine, like actual . . . whether these programmers or deities are getting into whatever books of Scripture or whatever.